pubnub/pubnub-mcp-server/resources/sdk_docs/php_publish-and-subscribe.md

 `
 ```

-When presence_deltas pnconfig flag is enabled, interval messages may include:
-- joined, left, timedout (arrays of UUIDs since last interval)
+When a channel is in interval mode with presence_deltas pnconfig flag enabled, the interval message may include arrays of changed UUIDs since the last interval: joined, left, timedout.

 Example: